bloomreach/brxm/cms/richtext/ckeditor/resources/README.txt

    $ mkdir src/main/resources/ckeditor/optimized
    $ cp -r /tmp/ckeditor/dev/builder/release/ckeditor/* src/main/resources/ckeditor/optimized

+6. Update the CKEditor documentation on Hippo Campus.
+If plugins have been added and/or removed, an updated table of toolbar items provided by all plugins can be generated using a script (see below).

-6. Commit the updated sources
+7. Commit the updated sources

 Creating table with CKEditor widget information
 -----------------------------------------------

-The script 'create-widget-table.js' can be used to create an HTML table with information about all CKEditor widgets (buttons, comboboxes etc.) that are available in a CKEditor distribution.
+The script 'create-toolbar-items-table.js' can be used to create an HTML table with information about all CKEditor toolbar items (buttons, comboboxes etc.) that are available in a CKEditor distribution.
 This table can then be included in end-user documentation.